notprolands/Cable-Patches-Jsdelivr/README.md

 ## Edit settings in cables.gl

-Set image compose node to manual 1000x1000 for example.
-This will prevent strange resizing when embedded in Webflow div.
+Set image compose node size setting to to `manual` and `1000x1000` for example.
+This will prevent strange resizing when embedded in Webflow container.

+Set mouse or touch input are to `document`, to react to outputs outside of canvas.

 ## Export patch.js file